Hope2925/Hope_Graphing_LIET/README.md

   - Bar & boxplot graphs (use df merger before)
   - Scatter plots with the correlation coefficients (single dataframe or multiple dataframes)

+- trashfunctions.py
+  - functions or code that are no longer used but in case you wanted it
+  - plotting multiple bar plots in one plot
+  - calculating weighted average based on stdev AND probability of parameter based on prior distribution

 ## Analysis Jupyter Notebooks (I chose the actually useful ones lol)
 GRO&PROComparison
 - Compares mT values between GRO & PRO mcf7 samples